EIE2-IAC-Labs/RiscV-CPU/README.md

 ## 1. Clone repo and configure _vbuddy.cfg_ file

 This is explained in the guide to set up VBuddy provided at the start of the course.
+If possible, please also make sure that the flag is set to low before running the f1 program.
+This prevents bugs in some cases.

 ## 2. Execute shell script